 Step Action 1 In the Browser window, select the Package under which to create the Workflow Pattern.
-2 Click on the Browser window header and select the 'New Model from Pattern' option, or press Ctrl+Shift+M. The Model Wizard window displays.
+2 Click on the Browser window header and select the option 'Model Builder (pattern library)', or press Ctrl+Shift+M. The Model Builder dialog displays.
+3 Click on the Perspective button and select 'Project Management > Kanban'.
+The panel header changes to 'Kanban Perspective' and the panel shows the three workflow patterns you can select. • Kanban One Stage Workflow • Kanban Two Stage Workflow